vishalsingh2972/100xDevs_2.0/1-100 cohort/Week 22/22.2/README.md

 ## Cleanup in following order

-1. Delete the Auto Scaling Group.
+1. Delete the Auto Scaling Group which automatically deleted all connected Ec2 instances/copies.
 2. Delete the Load Balancer.
 3. Delete the Launch Template.
 4. Delete the Target Group.
 5. Delete the AMI.
-6. Delete the Instances.
+6. Delete the primary Ec2 Instance.
 7. Delete your VPC.